By Santi, Head Van Engineer, January 19, 2026

 Engine health: oil, smoke, turbocharger, leaks

-Start cold: check oil level and look for milky oil or coolant smell, both signs of head gasket or coolant intrusion.
+Start cold: check oil level and look for milky oil or coolant smell, both signs of head gasket or coolant leak.
 During a warm run, watch for blue or white smoke under load.
-Turbocharger noise, whine, or excessive shaft play means a costly repair.
-Note any diesel smell at startup and bright-white exhaust on cold starts; those are indicators you should investigate further.

 Transmission and shifting behavior (automatic/7G-Tronic)

-On the road, pay attention to shift firmness, hesitation, and slip under light throttle and heavier load.
-A 7G-Tronic that hunts between gears or slips on acceleration (Mercedes-Benz) is a negotiating point at minimum and often an expensive repair.
-Check for transmission fluid leaks at the bellhousing and driveline mounting points.
+On the road, watch for shift firmness, delay, and slip under light throttle and heavier load.
+A 7G-Tronic that hunts between gears or slips on speed-up (Mercedes-Benz) is a talking point at least and often a costly repair.
+Check for gearbox fluid leaks at the bellhousing and driveline mounting points.

 Cooling system, EGR/DPF/DEF basics and common failure signs

-Inspect for coolant leaks at hoses, radiators, and intercooler piping.
-Ask whether the DPF has been cleaned or regened regularly; frequent forced regens or a disabled system are red flags.
-DEF system faults that are ignored can lead to limp modes, so confirm any warning lights are resolved or documented in service records.
+Inspect for coolant leaks at hoses, radiators, and intercooler pipes.
+Ask whether the DPF has been cleaned or regenerated often; frequent forced regens or a turned-off system are red flags.
+DEF system faults that are ignored can lead to limp modes, so confirm any warning lights are fixed or noted in service records.

 Suspension, steering, brakes and wheel bearings

 Look for play in wheel bearings, listen for growling at speed, and feel for wander on test drive.
-Check shocks for leaks and bushings for deterioration.
-Brake fade, pulsing, or grabbing on the road indicates uneven or compromised brake components.
+Check shocks for leaks and bushings for wear.
+Brake fade, pulsing, or grabbing on the road shows uneven or weakened brake parts.

 Body, Frame & Rust: High-Risk Areas on Sprinters